 Policy #11: Formal Audits

 Any company that uses and manages CJIS data is subject to audits at least every three years by the CJIS Audit Unit (CAU) or the CJIS Systems Agency (CSA).
-The organization that does the audit depends on which state the company is in.
-Audits can happen anytime, and companies must comply, or they could be closed down.
+The organization conducting the audit depends on the state in which the company is located.
+Audits can occur at any time, and companies must comply; otherwise, they may be closed down.

 Policy #12: Personal Security

-Everyone who works within the company, including full-time, part-time, and contractors, must submit to security screenings and national fingerprint-based record checks.
+Everyone who works within the company, including full-time, part-time, and contract employees, must undergo security screenings and national fingerprint-based record checks.

 Policy #13: Mobile Devices